Frenetic steering: nonequilibrium-enabled navigation: Introduction

 where $\nabla_x$ is the spatial gradient and the expectation $\langle\cdot\rangle(x)$, like the sum, is over the $\eta$ (assumed discrete) for fixed $x$.\\ The dynamics of the medium is modeled using a Markov jump process.
 The rate to jump from $\eta\longrightarrow \eta'$ is

-where $a(x, \{\eta, \eta'\})=a(x, \{\eta', \eta\})$ is a reactivity or time-symmetric activity parameter, $\beta = (k_BT)^{-1}$ relates to an ambient temperature $T$, and $W(x, \eta, \eta') = - W(x, \eta', \eta)$ is the work done by driving forces on the medium when transiting from $\eta$ to $\eta'$.
-The fact that $W$ is not written as a difference of some potential indicates the nonconservative nature from which nonequilibrium features become possible.
-The transition rates \eqref{kk} produce the stationary probability density $\rho(x,\eta)$ (assumed unique for now) for making the mean force $f$ in \eqref{gred}.\\ The main subject of the paper is to understand how to modify that force \eqref{gred} by controlling the $a(x, \{\eta, \eta'\})$ at fixed driving $W(x, \eta, \eta')$.
+where $a(x, \{\eta, \eta'\})=a(x, \{\eta', \eta\})$ is a reactivity or time-symmetric activity parameter, $\beta = (k_BT)^{-1}$ relates to an ambient temperature $T$, and $W(\eta, \eta') = - W(\eta', \eta)$ is the work done by driving forces on the medium when transiting from $\eta$ to $\eta'$.
+The fact that $W$ is not written as the difference of a potential indicates the nonconservative nature from which nonequilibrium features emerge.\\ The transition rates \eqref{kk} determine the stationary probability distribution $\rho(x,\eta)$ (assumed unique for now) for making the mean force $f$ in \eqref{gred}.
+The main subject of the paper is to understand how to modify that force \eqref{gred} by controlling the $a(x, \{\eta, \eta'\})$ at fixed driving.
+That means that we do not touch the ``fuel'' (the nonconservative driving giving $W$) or the potential $U$ in the medium; we only manipulate the time-symmetric activities.
+The equation of motion of the probe is assumed here to be of the form

+where $x$ lives on some manifold such as the multidimensional torus or the Euclidean space.
+We ignore (thermal) noise.
+However, the main strategy of controlling the $a(x, \{\eta, \eta'\})$ does not alter when adding other terms to \eqref{eom}.
 In particular, a phase will enter those activity parameters that varies on the time-scale of the slow variables, so that the mean force in \eqref{gred} will use the instantaneous stationary probability.
-For the relation with frenesy we refer the reader to the review \cite{fren} and to \cite{nongrad} and Appendix \ref{appendix:cos_phi_dependence} more in particular.\\
+That can be seen as a problem of inversion as is common in control theory, \cite{control_theory,astrom}; we must find the phase shifts in the activity parameters that create the wished-for trajectory in \eqref{eom}.\\